Entanglement in BF theory I: Essential topological entanglement: Subregion algebras and essential topological entanglement

 Let us dissect this result.
-We make note of several features of \cref{eq:magEEbasis}. \begin{itemize} \item $\cE_\t{mag}$ probes non-local operator statistics through $\abs{\det\bbK}$ which can be regarded as a ``total quantum dimension'' in this theory. \item $\cE_\t{mag}$ is independent of the ground state, $\ket{\fv_\star}$, in which it is evaluated.
+We make note of several features of \Cref{eq:magEEbasis}. \begin{itemize} \item $\cE_\t{mag}$ probes non-local operator statistics through $\abs{\det\bbK}$ which can be regarded as a \textquote{total quantum dimension} in this theory. \item $\cE_\t{mag}$ is independent of the ground state, $\ket{\fv_\star}$, in which it is evaluated.
 This is in keeping with this being an Abelian topological phase.
-Since operator fusion is unique in $\fA[\Sigma]$, the ``quantum dimension'', $\cD_{\fv_\star}$, of the $\hV^{\fv_\star}$ building $\ket{\fv_\star}$ from the condensate is unity and so any possible contribution going as $\log\cD_{\fv_\star}$ will vanish. \item $\cE_\t{mag}$ probes topological features intrinsic to $\pa\aent$: the alternating sum of Betti numbers on $\pa\aent$.
+Since operator fusion is unique in $\fA[\Sigma]$, the \textquote{quantum dimension,} $\cD_{\fv_\star}$, of the $\hV^{\fv_\star}$ building $\ket{\fv_\star}$ from the condensate is unity and so any possible contribution going as $\log\cD_{\fv_\star}$ will vanish. \item $\cE_\t{mag}$ probes topological features intrinsic to $\pa\aent$: the alternating sum of Betti numbers on $\pa\aent$.
 This contribution mimics a proposed (negative) correction to the area law in higher-dimensional topological order described by membrane-net models \cite{Grover:2011fa}.
 Here we find this term contributes positively and appears without an area law. \item $\cE_\t{mag}$ possesses additional terms that depend both on the topology of $\Sigma$ itself, as well as the relative homologies of $\Sigma$ and $\pa\aent$.
-Thus, the essential topological entanglement is sensitive to more than the topology of $\pa\aent$ itself, but also how $\pa\aent$ is embedded into $\Sigma$.
-As we argued in \cref{sect:topsubalgs}, this has to be the case since the operators counted by $\cE_\t{mag}$ have to descend from non-trivial topological operators on $\Sigma$. \item $\cE_\t{mag}$ comes entirely from the Shannon contribution to $\alge{\fA_\t{mag}}[{\kb{\fv_\star}{\fv_\star}}]$, while the contribution from the sum of von Neumann entropies exactly vanish.
+Thus, the essential topological entanglement is sensitive to more than the topology of $\pa\aent$ itself, but also how $\pa\aent$ is embedded into $\Sigma$.\footnote{Note, however, that $\cE_\t{mag}$ is insensitive to Euler-character ambiguities, identified in \cite{Grover:2011fa} as both local and global.
+See, for instance, \cref{eq:hmag-sum-app} showcasing this fact in an example calculation.} As we argued in \Cref{sect:topsubalgs}, this has to be the case since the operators counted by $\cE_\t{mag}$ have to descend from non-trivial topological operators on $\Sigma$. \item $\cE_\t{mag}$ comes entirely from the Shannon contribution to $\alge{\fA_\t{mag}}[{\kb{\fv_\star}{\fv_\star}}]$, while the contribution from the sum of von Neumann entropies exactly vanish.
 It was argued that this latter contribution corresponds to the distillable entanglement in gauge theories \cite{Soni:2015yga,VanAcoleyen:2015ccp}.
 That $\cE_\t{mag}$ entirely enters through the Shannon term is in keeping with its essential non-locality: it cannot be distilled into Bell pairs by local operations. \end{itemize} We can repeat this same exercise for the entanglement entropy associated to $\fA_\t{elec}[\aent]$.
-Running through this process one finds for a pure state the reduced density matrix decomposes in a way wholly similar to \cref{eq:magredrho}:
+Running through this process one finds for a pure state the reduced density matrix decomposes in a way wholly similar to \Cref{eq:magredrho}:

 with